aryakommineni/provising_vm/provision-sm-md-lg/README.md

 # Example: Provisioning a VM service

-The following example shows how to create a provisioning dialog that modifies parameters for provisioning a small, medium, or large service.
+The following example shows how to create a Provisioning Dialog that modifies the parameters for provisioning a small, medium, or large service.

 ## Architecture